Siouxland Forecast: April 3, 2021

 After Monday, our next rain chance makes an appearance with the development of a low pressure system expected to give us rain through the midweek.
 Temperatures are expected to take a dip due to that low pressure system, causing temperatures to reach into the 60s.

-Tune into KCAU 9 News at 5:30 p.m. for your full extended forecast!
+Tune into KCAU 9 News Sunday April 4, at 5:30 p.m. and 10 p.m. for your full extended forecast!